-Completion of the 13 Workplace Readiness Skills extracurricular workshops will still be required post-admission to FXUA in their first academic year (which aligns with our mission of helping prepare students for summer internships/future job opportunities)

-NOTE: Completion of the CTECS WRS assessment will not be required.

-• Completion of the 10 TLLP courses will still be required within and in addition to the program requirements.
+- Completion of the 13 Workplace Readiness Skills extracurricular workshops will still be required post-admission to FXUA in their first academic year (which aligns with our mission of helping prepare students for summer internships/future job opportunities) NOTE: Completion of the CTECS WRS assessment will not be required. - Completion of the 10 TLLP courses will still be required within and in addition to the program requirements.
 Below is the current schedule of course completion per the 4-year course sequence:

-Fall 2022 HUMN 105: Principles of Learning Year 1 Faii 2022 HUMN 125: Foundations of Adult Development Spring 2023 HUMN 150: Practices of Learning Eall 2022 HUMN 200: Designing Your Life Year 2 Faii 2023 TLLP 250: Designing Your Career Spring 2024 TLLP 275: Practices of Social Impact Voor 3 Fall 2024 INCS 300: Principles of Global Citizenship Teal S Spring 2025 INCS 325: Practices of Global Citizenship Vear / Fall 2025 TLLP 400: Models of Thinking Spring 2026 TLLP 425: Practices of Career Planning and Leadership apply (please note that PSP admission process does not require age eligibility criteria).
-Candidates who may be below the age of 18 by the first day of the semester should see the "Minimum Age Requirements for Admission" for more detail/requirements.
+Semester Course Fall 2022 HUMN 105: Principles of Learning Year 1 Fall 2022 HUMN 125: Foundations of Adult Development Spring 2023 HUMN 150: Practices of Learning Fall 2023 HUMN 200: Designing Your Life Year 2 TLLP 250: Designing Your Career Spring 2024 TLLP 275: Practices of Social Impact Year 3 Fall 2024 INCS 300: Principles of Global Citizenship Spring 2025 INCS 325: Practices of Global Citizenship • Year 4 Fall 2025 TLLP 400: Models of Thinking real 4 Spring 2026 TLLP 425: Practices of Career Planning and Leadership

-\ NOTE: TLLP 250, TLLP 275, and TLLP 425 are already included in the fundamental courses section of the program requirements
+NOTE: TLLP 250, TLLP 275, and TLLP 425 are already included in the fundamental courses section of the program requirements

 - 4. Proof of Identity and Eligibility: All applicants must meet minimum eligibility criteria and must demonstrate legally recognized forms of identification. - a.
-Minimum Age Requirement: Any applicant who will be 18 years of age or older by the time of the start of the semester in which they intend to begin their studies can
+Minimum Age Requirement: Any applicant who will be 18 years of age or older by the time of the start of the semester in which they intend to begin their studies can apply (please note that PSP admission process does not require age eligibility criteria).
+Candidates who may be below the age of 18 by the first day of the semester should see the "Minimum Age Requirements for Admission" for more detail/requirements. - b.

-- b.
 Identification: Applicants must submit a scan or photocopy of an official government-issued form of identification (for example, a passport or state issued license or identification).
-Upon admittance and before the first day of class, students must present a copy of an official legal document to their admissions officer to verify the student's identity. - 5.
-Enrollment Agreement: Upon successful completion of assigned PSP categories, and prior to final acceptance, applicants must complete the Enrollment Agreement in the application portal.
+Upon admittance and before the first day of class, students must present a copy of an official legal document to their admissions officer to verify the student's identity. - Enrollment Agreement: Upon successful completion of assigned PSP categories, and prior to final acceptance, applicants must complete the Enrollment Agreement in the application portal.
 Applicants must read, understand, and agree to the terms of the Enrollment Agreement.